Title

 (f) To develop and implement an outreach plan to gain input and disseminate information regarding the Program and retirement savings in general;

-(3) The Board may enter into a consortium, alliance, joint venture, partnership, compact, or contract with another city, state, or states or their retirement savings programs or boards, which may modify the Board’s duties under this section.
+(3) The Board may enter into a consortium, alliance, joint venture, partnership, compact, or contract with another city, state, or states or their retirement savings programs or boards.

 § 19-4704.
 Requirements of the Philadelphia Retirement Savings Program.